nixworks/public/news/2009/02/17/index.md

 _Context: The Pirate Bay, trial_

 ### [ Late 2000s recession in the Americas: U.S. President Obama signs the American Recovery and Reinvestment Act of 2009 in Denver, Colorado. ](/news/2009/02/17/late-2000s-recession-in-the-americas-p-u-s-president-obama-signs-the-american-recovery-and-reinvestment-act-of-2009-in-denver-colorado.md)
-_Context: American Recovery and Reinvestment Act, Colorado, Denver, Late 2000s recession in the Americas, Obama, President, United States_
+_Context: American Recovery and Reinvestment Act, Colorado, Denver, Late 2000s recession in the Americas, Obama, U.S. President, United States_

 ### [ Shoichi Nakagawa will resign as Japan's Minister of Finance after the National Diet approves a budget in April. ](/news/2009/02/17/shaichi-nakagawa-will-resign-as-japan-s-minister-of-finance-after-the-national-diet-approves-a-budget-in-april.md)
 _Context: Diet, Japan, Minister of Finance, Shoichi Nakagawa, money_